 Who Is Eligible to Claim Surplus Funds?

-The primary person entitled to surplus funds after foreclosure is the former property owner — the person or entity who owned the property at the time of the foreclosure sale.
+The primary person entitled to surplus funds after foreclosure is the former property owner: the person or entity who was the owner of record as of the date the lis pendens was filed.
 However, it's not always that simple.
 Multiple parties may have competing claims, and the court resolves them in a specific priority order:

-1. Junior lienholders — Parties with valid, recorded liens that were subordinate to the foreclosing mortgage come first.
+- Junior lienholders.
+Parties with valid, recorded liens that were subordinate to the foreclosing mortgage come first.
 This includes second mortgages, home equity lines of credit (HELOCs), judgment liens, HOA liens, and similar encumbrances.

-2. The former property owner — After all valid junior liens are satisfied, the remaining surplus belongs to you.
+- The former property owner.
+After all valid junior liens are satisfied, the remaining surplus belongs to you.

 In many cases, the former homeowner ends up receiving all or most of the surplus, because there are either no subordinate liens or they're relatively small compared to the total surplus amount.